jeremyschulman/netcfgbu/docs/custom-connectors.md

 connector can be found.
 In the above example, you can find [LoginPromptUserPass here](../netcfgbu/connectors/ssh.py).
-This approach allows you to use a connector that is either packaged with `netcfgbu` or use one that can be found in another python package should that be neccesary.
+This approach allows you to use a connector that is either packaged with `netcfgbu` or use one that can be found in another python package should that be necessary.

 If you have a need for a custom connector and would like it written for you, please [open an issue](https://github.com/jeremyschulman/netcfgbu/issues).